cyber-hbliu/capstone-women-public-safety/README.md

 can start enjoying a safe, active lifestyle.

 # Analysis
-So in my study, I took serveral features into consideration: pavement condition related to walking experience, broken streetlight related to dark street at night, vacant buildings related to insecure surroundings, and access to transportation places.
+So in my study, I considered several features: pavement condition related to walking experience, broken streetlights related to dark streets at night, vacant buildings related to insecure surroundings, and access to transportation places.

-Then I found some correlation between those factors and number of crimes.
+Then I found some correlation between those factors and the number of crimes.
 Correlation does not imply causation, but the closer women are to these areas, the higher the probability of an accident.
-Additionally, public crime impact on public life.
+Additionally, public crime impacts on public life.
 Accessibility to public facilities and women's supportive resources are also included in my study.

 # Discussion
 Statistics can help us figure out the critical factors in violent incidents.
 But we can conclude slightly different perspectives by different methods.
 Indeed, criminology is complicated by human factors.
 Spatial analysis can dig out invisible truth but is limited.
 My study is a reference for those who are working as decision-makers or urban development advocates in order to design a city that works for women.